-Helen Alderson, head of ICRC in the UK and Ireland, said: "The escalation of hostilities in recent days has shown again just how desperate the situation in Yemen has become.
+Helen Alderson, head of the ICRC in the UK and Ireland, said, "The escalation of hostilities in recent days has shown again just how desperate the situation in Yemen has become.

 "Civilians must not pay the price of conflict.
 Yet five years of conflict have shattered countless lives and left millions dependent on aid.

 "Behind each statistic is a human story and it's good to see such stories being brought to life in a compelling way here in the UK."

 The exhibition, at the Imperial War Museum North (IWM), runs from 17 May to 24 November.